Perimenopause: Practical Tips to Ease Symptoms and Feel More Like Yourself

 How to Naturally Relieve Anxiety, Sadness, or Mild Depression During Perimenopause

 First of all, it helps to understand that these emotions, just like other perimenopause symptoms, will not last forever.
+And being mindful that you are in a transitional phase of life can help you find a more balanced and accepting outlook.

-Being mindful that you are in a transitional phase of life can help you to find a more balanced outlook and release anxious, sad, or depressing thoughts.
+That sort of acceptance can help release anxious, sad, or depressing thoughts.
 In fact, research has shown that women who have a positive mindset about menopause tend to experience less intense perimenopause symptoms than those with a negative outlook.

 Namaste,